musienkoyuriy/ng2-modules-docs/ng2-datepicker-doc.md

 `Example`
 #
 ## Styling <a name="styling"></a>
-Styling allows to customize the calendar theme, so that calendar theme that will correspond to overall website design.
-To  designbs-date-picker.css
+Styling allows to customize the calendar theme, so that calendar GUI will correspond to overall website design.
+To add some style, simply edit designbs-date-picker.css

 `Code examples:`
 #